Annapurna Sanctuary

 While ABC Trek does not demand travel insurance, it remains essential to have it because it functions as an all-important protective measure against unforeseen events.
 It covers medical expenses, emergency evacuation (helicopter), lost gear and trip cancellation costs so that your expenses remain under budget.

 Our trekking agency employs government-licensed guides who have completed their required training sessions and passed their certification requirements.
-ABC trek guide with experience typically leads the route dozens of times and maintain strong English skills, exceptional knowledge about altitude sickness symptoms, and emergency protocols.
+Guides with experience typically lead the route dozens of times and maintain strong English skills, exceptional knowledge about altitude sickness symptoms, and emergency protocols.
 They have basic first-aid knowledge to aid you in injuries.

 Need Help?
 Talk to Expert!